arnab132/arnab132/README.md

 ### Hi there 👋, This is Arnab !

 Hello, this is Arnab Dey.
-I am interested in Data Science, Machine Learning, Gaming and AI.
+I am interested in Data Science, Gaming and AI.
 I have completed my Engineering in Computer Science.
 I love to Code and try to learn new things everyday.

 - 🔭 I’m currently working on Data Science and Gaming
 - ⚡ Fun fact: Eat Code and Repeat